databricks/terraform-databricks-lakehouse-blueprints/gcp/README.md

 - `gcp_auth_file` - JSON keys for service account.
 DO NOT place this file in this project.
 - `env` - Environment used to spin up infrastructure.
 This is merely a tag.
 - `region` - Region in which infrastructure is spun up.
+- `zone` - Zone specified for the GCP Terraform provider

 This guide is provided as-is and you can use this guide as the basis for your custom Terraform module.